Maradox/osmdroid-wiki/How-to-build-osmdroid-from-source.md

 osmdroid's current, authoritative, build environment is with Maven.
 We also maintain Gradle build files to make life a bit easier with Android Studio.
 As of Jan 2015, all of the Maven projects have been migrated over to Gradle.
 This means you can build the whole thing with Maven or Gradle.

 ## Building with Maven

+** NOTICE ** since April 2016, Google's Android team in their infinite wisdom have broken all things related to the maven repository for Google Play Services and Google Maps.
+As such, osmdroid's maven based build has been failing on on both the 3rd party library and the Google Wrapper APK project.
+As such, we've been actively using Gradle for the primary build system.
+See [here](https://github.com/simpligility/maven-android-sdk-deployer/issues/295) for details.

  * Download the latest Android SDK and update the packages.
 The command line build requires the **Google-Play-Services** package.
    * Create the **ANDROID_HOME** path variable, pointing to your Android SDK install location.
      * Windows: Right Click on My Computer, select Properties, Select Environment Variables, and create the variable ANDROID_HOME with the location of your Android SDK